wjzhengsh/blockchain/certificates.md

   * CA root certificate: `$FABRIC_CA_CLIENT_HOME/msp/cacerts/--<ca_name>.pem`
   * The admin private key: `$FABRIC_CA_CLIENT_HOME/msp/keystore/<>_sk file`

-For an example of where you would enroll by using the Fabric CA client and use the generated certificates to operate a network component, see the instructions to [operate a remote peer](howto/remote_peer_operate_icp.html#remote-peer-cli-operate).
+For an example of where you would enroll by using the Fabric CA client and use the generated certificates to operate a network component, see the instructions to [operate a remote peer](howto/peer_operate_icp.html#peer-cli-operate).

-### Registering by using the Fabric CA Client
+### Registering by using the Fabric CA client
 {: #register-app-caclient}

 1. Issue the following command to find your affiliation and your organization name in your blockchain network.
   ```
-  ./fabric-ca-client affiliation list --tls.certfiles pathToPem
+  ./fabric-ca-client affiliation list --tls.certfiles <tls_cert_path>
   ```
   {:codeblock}